WATCH: Disturbing video shows man fighting invisible attacker after taking Spice in Nottinghamshire

 This harrowing video clip captured in Nottinghamshire shows the devastating effects of the synthetic cannabis substitute.

-A passer-by captures the man lying on his side at the bottom of concrete steps in the city centre kicking his legs and flailing his arm in the air.
+A passer-by captures the man lying on his side at the bottom of concrete steps in Nottingham city centre kicking his legs and flailing his arm in the air.

 An onlooker is heard saying: “He’s only had one drag and look at him.”